ellie-long/signalPluginGenerator/README.md

 ![Upload Background](https://github.com/user-attachments/assets/38bd4166-923f-4d1a-b281-9f395596a652)

 Then to make the shape, I click Draw Spline and add points roughly along the center of the LED tube.
-This can be roughly done; a spline fit will be added to create a curved line joining all parts.
+This can be roughly done; a spline fit will be added to create a curved line joining all points.

 ![Draw Spline](https://github.com/user-attachments/assets/426eb115-eb2b-4e58-ad7e-15e5f28ae9e7)